LaunchCodeEducation/lchs/src/chapters/dictionaries/project.rst

 .. admonition:: Note

-   You do not have to use ``_`` and ``/`` to mark the labels, but you should use a different symbol on each side.
+   You do not have to use ``_`` and ``/`` around a label, but you should use a different symbol on each side.
 Just choose symbols that are NOT usually used in normal text.

    Examples: